SagarNaidu5/Sepsis_Prediction/README.md

 # Features Used for Prediction
 The model considers the following clinical features to assess sepsis risk:

-Plasma Glucose Level
+- Plasma Glucose Level
-Blood Work R1
+- Blood Work R1
-Blood Pressure
+- Blood Pressure
-Blood Work R3
+- Blood Work R3
-BMI (Body Mass Index)
+- BMI (Body Mass Index)
-Blood Work R4
+- Blood Work R4
-Patient Age
+- Patient Age

 # Requirements
-## Python 3.7+
+- Python 3.7+
-FastAPI
+- FastAPI
-Uvicorn
+- Uvicorn
+- VS Code
-Pandas, NumPy, Scikit-Learn
+- Pandas, NumPy, Scikit-Learn
-Pickle (for loading the trained model)
+- Pickle (for loading the trained model)

 # Model Training
 The model was trained using a dataset with multiple features, followed by hyperparameter tuning and k-fold cross-validation to ensure optimal performance.
 The selected model showed the best balance between sensitivity and specificity, ensuring reliable predictions for both positive and negative cases.